MaximRouiller/blog.decayingcode.com/source/_draft/scrapper.md

 }
 ```

-That is a simplified version of my Orchestrator in my code.
 What does it do?
-Create a single *run* that we're going to be using to invoke every other data ingestion orchestrator.
+Create a single *run* that is going to be used to invoke every other data ingestion orchestrator.

-All those orchestrators are all going to start at 7am every day at the same time.
-All those orchestrators are going to run as described before.
-Only this time, they will also report back to another orchestrator.
+All those orchestrators are all going to start at 7 am every day at the same time.
+They are all going to run as described before.
+Only this time, they also report back to another orchestrator.

-Once you start implementing simple workflows, it becomes really easy to create more complex one like the one above.
+Once you start implementing simple workflows, it becomes effortless to build complex scenarios out of simple ones.

 # Why do I want this?

-Imagine working on a team with many different processes that needs to be run in parallel.
+Imagine working on a team with many different processes that need to run in parallel.
 Maybe one team is working on the shipping process, the other on the payment process.
-With a single orchestrator to manage two sub orchestrators, it makes team collaboration easier.
+With a single orchestrator to manage multiple sub orchestrators, it makes team collaboration easier.

-In my case, what if someone else want to add the parsing of another API?
-They can work on their own orchestrator and plug its invocation in my `MainDownloadOrchestrator` Function and we'd be dnoe.
+In my case, what if someone else wants to add the parsing of another API?
+They can work on their orchestrator and plug it in my `MainDownloadOrchestrator` function, and we'd be done.

-# What's missing?
+# What is missing

-What you haven't seen in this is mainly rate limiting.
+What you haven't seen implemented is how to handle rate limiting.
 GitHub API has a limit of 5000 (at the time of writing) API calls per hour which is more than enough for the use that I make of it.

 However, if other teams were to query GitHub some more, I'd need to look into implementing it.
-I still don't have an elegant solution for this but it's going to be something I'm looking to implement next.
+I still don't have an elegant solution for this, but it's going to be something I'm looking to implement next.

 # Try it out

-If you want to try it out, Azure Functions comes with a free quota.
-If you need an account, [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=maximerouiller-blog-marouill).
+If you want to try it out, Azure Functions comes with a free quota even with a trial account.
+If you need an account, [you can create one for free](https://azure.microsoft.com/free/?WT.mc_id=maximerouiller-blog-marouill).

-Also, here's a list of resources to get you started on Azure Functions:
+# Resources to get you started

 * [Introduction to Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview?WT.mc_id=maximerouiller-blog-marouill)
 * [Creating your first function in the Azure Portal](https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function?WT.mc_id=maximerouiller-blog-marouill)